-- She can wear (and are often found in) real children's clothing.
-Mine came with 1 original dress, a hat and her black patent leather shoes.
+- She can wear (and is often found in) real children's clothing.
+Mine came with one original dress, a hat, and her black patent leather shoes.
 She also came with a size 3 child's dress from that period.

-- There were several hairstyles and colors issued, as well as several family members at various ages that were later introduced, all made life-sized.
+- There were several hairstyles and colors issued, as well as several family members of various ages that were later introduced.
+All made life-sized.
 Some of these are Penny Play Pal, Peter Play Pal, Suzy Play Pal (toddler), and Bonnie and Johnny Play Pal (babies).
 These dolls vary in size from about 24" to 38".

 - The first Patti Playpals all have strung joints and were not walkers.

 - Early dolls also had twist wrists.

 - Later dolls had flanged arms and strung legs and were walkers.